kartoflu/norde/README.md

 - Fixed some uncolored texts and icons + removed the annoying blur banding in background
 - Switched font and background host from Discord to Github
 - (Asterisk) Renamed norde* to norde-asterisk
-### Nord-Schwa v1.0.0
+### Nord-Schwa (Nord-ə) v1.0.0
 - Initial release

 ## #Get-the-right-setup
 You saw the previews, you know what's the deal (heh).
-The proper setup of this theme require appropriate settings of these plugins bellow:
+The proper setup of this theme require appropriate settings of these plugins below:
 - NoBurnIn
 - BetterChatbox
 ###### full guide and previews coming soon